Implementing Human Rights Standards for Women

 Gina Fedock, Assistant Professor, School of Social Service Administration

 Claudia Flores, Assistant Clinical Professor of Law, Director of the International Human Rights Clinic at the University of Chicago

 Year 1: June 2018–May 2019

 For Year 1, the Constitutional Reform study engaged in quantitative data analysis of the data that has been collected.
-The data will be entered into statistical software to conduct necessary regression analyses and the results will be organized and presented using econometric models.
+The data was entered into statistical software to conduct necessary regression analyses and the results organized and presented using econometric models.
 The results of this data analysis were analyzed and the analysis of the data narrated in a report format.
 Interactive, online platforms may be developed, such as an interactive diabetes prevalence map and Vaccine Alliance.
 The final report will be designed, printed, and launched.

 Researchers held a small symposium during which the report was publicly launched and the impact of constitutional reform on women’s rights was discussed, along with other stakeholders from academia and the field working on relevant issues.